 In accordance with the requirements regarding certain medical devices the manufacturer defines the characteristic(s) suitable for product traceability.

 The EU Commission informs on its website that the various modules for voluntary use will be made available step by step.
 Current information can be found here: https://ec.europa.eu/health/md_eudamed/overview_en.
 Date of application of the MDR remains 26.05.2021.

 IFA GmbH has implemented a data field in which to report an UDI-DI.
 The UDI-DI of a different issuing entity can also be entered there.

 No, because IFA guidelines already concur with the MDR.
 Please note that Appendix VI of the MDR calls for special issuing rules for UDI-DIs.

 Yes, because your product data will not be forwarded to EUDAMED by IFA GmbH.

 The UDI-DI (PPN) and the manufacturer's determined UDI-PI have to be included in compliance with IFA's Coding System in the Data Matrix Code.
 Any other data elements may be, but are not obliged to be, included in the Data Matrix Code.

-No, the Basic UDI-DI does neither appear in clear text nor in the Data Matrix Code.
-It is only used in EUDAMED as a key to product groups.
+No, the Basic-UDI does not appear in plain text or in the code.
+It is used in EUDAMED, certificates and documentation as a key for grouping products.

 The manufacturer assigns the UDI-PI in accordance with the requirements of the MDR regarding traceability (cf. IFA Specification UDI).